-If you need to use a hairdryer, don’t worry, since they are at your disposal at practically ever accommodation.
+If you need to use a hairdryer, don’t worry, since they are at your disposal at practically every accommodation.

 Connection And Communication

 And I did.
-And at restaurants, too.
-And at museums.
-And on trains.
-And on the street.
+At restaurants, museums, on trains, as well as on the street.

 Come to think of it, I hardly ever didn’t have free internet access.
 But I’m also a person that can happily be without the internet – even for a couple of hours.